magnus-eriksson/router/README.md

 $r->trace('/', function() {});
 $r->any('/', function() {}); // Catches all methods

-// ...or if you want to use some non-standard verb
+// ...or if you want to use some non-standard HTTP verb
 $r->add('SOMEVERB', '/', function() {});

 // ...or if you want to define multiple verbs at once